 At a Monday afternoon session sponsored by SEMI and Gartner, David Christensen, a Gartner senior research analyst, described an improving outlook for 2013, which was already fairly reasonable in Gartner's Q1 forecast.
 In the second-quarter revision, Christensen sees semiconductor sales rising 6.8 percent in 2013 to $320 billion (in Q1, Gartner pegged the increase at 4.5 percent).
 Customers have burned off excess inventory, and we're in a good supply-demand situation now, Christensen said.

 What's driving it?
 Memory and mobile applications.
 As that excess inventory has burned off (an excess due in part to unexpectedly poor PC sales this year), DRAM demand has returned with little to no additional capacity being built.
 So, in Christensen's eyes, DRAMs function not just as 2013's thermals but 2014's as well (forecast up 6.6 percent).

 "The DRAM application mix is also changing rapidly from PCs being the drivers to phones and tablets," he said.

 Later, his colleague Bob Johnson took the podium to describe what he considers the drivers behind electronics industry change.
 Gartner likes to sketch the world in the context of what it calls several "nexus" forces: social, mobile, cloud, and information.
 These forces (driven by the consumer) are changing the value proposition within electronics systems (from high-cost to low-cost semiconductor technology) and prompting business-model changes in electronics vendors.
-For example, he cited the move by some electronics companies--notably Apple and Samsung--to return to the vertically integrated manufacturing model.
+For example, he cited the move by some big electronics companies to return to the vertically integrated manufacturing model.
 (I probed another related model trend

 last month in this vein as did Frank Schirrmeister